doubleotoo/snipit/README.md

 Technology and Infrastructure
 -----------
-Snippet Uploader is built to scale: it uses the [Tornado Web Framework](http://www.tornadoweb.org) to serve dynamic content.
+Snippet Uploader uses the [Tornado Web Framework](http://www.tornadoweb.org) to serve dynamic content.

-We also use [MongoDB](http://www.mongodb.org) to store all of our data.
+It also uses [MongoDB](http://www.mongodb.org) to store all of the data.

 In the production branch, we implement the [nginx](http://nginx.org) web server to serve static files, and the nginx upload module to handle file uploads.

-Our infrastructure is as follows:
+Our production infrastructure is as follows:
 ![Infrastructure Diagram](http://snip.hunterlang.com/static/img/diagram2.png)